 Cliffside Outpost was situated on an escarpment overlooking the East side of the KYRENIA – NICOSIA road and had a commanding view of a large training area for the Greek Cypriot National Guard.

 Hilltop Outpost occupied a position midway between a Greek Cypriot National Guard platoon to the East and a Turkish Cypriot fighter platoon to the West.

-KYRENIA Company area of responsibility was approximately 11 kilometers wide and 5 kilometers in depth.
+KYRENIA Company’s area of responsibility was approximately 11 kilometres wide and 5 kilometres in depth.
 It was bounded on the North by the Mediterranean Sea and on the South by the Foothills of the Kyrenia Mountain Range.

 Base Camp consisted of two private estates, both of which are owned by Lady Blackhall.
 Because of its fine view overlooking the town of Kyrenia, it was the most pleasant Base Camp in the Kyrenia District.
 The Officers’ Mess, Company Office and Command Post operated from Lady Blackhall’s home.
 The Sergeant’s Mess, Company Stores, Mess Hall and Mens’ Lines were across a steep ravine in the other estate.

 Snow White Outpost was situated on the West side of the village of TEMBLOS.
 It is part of a series of outposts placed around the village to provide protection for the Turkish civilians.
 The bunkers and positions of the Greek National Guard form almost a semi-circle around the village, sealing off the Turkish Cypriots completely except to the South over the mountains.

 Trail’s End Outpost was located on the WHITEHOUSE – TEMBLOS road and the men were quartered in a corrugated iron hut.
 They manned a roadblock and searched vehicles to make certain no military articles were taken to TEMBLOS.